friebel/gps2exif/README.md

 You can give multiple .gpx files using the `--gpx FILE` switch multiple times.
 Give the names of the image files to be processed at the end of the command line.
 The switch `-n` will make a dry-run and not change any file.
 The `-v` switch increases verbosity.

 Fixing image date/time
 ----------------------
-A precise date/time stored in the image's EXIF data is crucial for associating the GPS track with the image.  gps2exif offers two ways to fix the date/time stored in the JPEG files before looking up the GPS coorinates:
+A precise date/time stored in the image's EXIF data is crucial for associating the GPS track with the image. gps2exif offers two ways to fix the date/time stored in the JPEG files before looking up the GPS coordinates:

 - You can either give the name of a file and the correct date/time of the file. gps2exif will calculate the time offset and apply